hapify/hapify/docs/getting-started/existing-boilerplate/step-4-lifecycle.md

 If so, open your code editor and resolve the conflict.
 Once it is done, run `git am --continue` to finalize or `git am --abort` to cancel the merge.

-## More

-More best practices are coming, we are working on it.